 Some say men take better care of their cars than they do themselves.
 But at least a car comes with an owner's manual telling you when scheduled service is due.

 Few health maintenance issues are as predictable as tire rotations and oil changes.
 But attention to just a few basic health issues can go a long way.
-Since you can't trade yourself in, it's well worth it to leaf through WebMD's health maintenance and checkup tips for men.
+Since you can't trade yourself in, it's well worth it to read through WebMD's health maintenance and checkup tips for men.

 The No. 1 killer of men today is cardiovascular disease, mostly heart attacks and strokes.
 Although the last few decades have seen the rate of death from cardiovascular disease fall, it's still men's top health threat.
 And high cholesterol is a major preventable risk factor.

-2. Check Your Blood Pressure
+Check Your Blood Pressure

 Why care?
 High blood pressure causes or makes worse a long list of health problems: heart attacks, strokes, erectile dysfunction, and kidney disease, to name a few.
 Most cases can be prevented, and controlling your blood pressure is an easy place to start.
 You can lower your numbers with meds and by eating more healthy foods and exercising.

 Refresh Your Refrigerator

 Cancer, cardiovascular disease, Alzheimer's, eye disease, diabetes, and other health conditions all involve damage to cells.
 It's thought that a diet rich in fruits and vegetables -- the best source of antioxidants -- may prevent some cases of these illnesses.